 With a truly modular design approach with the Orbit 60, we’ve created a platform that handle many scenarios.
 No longer do you have to decide what role your condition monitoring platforms will play.
 With the Orbit 60, you can assign it a role in protection, in condition monitoring, or both.
 This inherent flexibility means that the Orbit 60 can be deployed on virtually any type of machinery, in any type of application.

-While the 3500 can support up to four Keyphasor inputs, the underlying architecture of the Orbit 60 means that you can use any dynamic input channel for Keyphasor input, allowing you to monitor complex multi-shaft machines or many smaller machines in one Orbit 60 system.
+While the 3500 can support up to four Keyphasor inputs, the underlying architecture of the Orbit 60 means that there is no inherent limitation in the number of Keyphasors, allowing you to monitor complex multi-shaft machines or many smaller machines in one Orbit 60 system.
 We also optimized the Orbit 60 to work with both journal and rolling element bearing (REB) applications, which means it can be used to monitor a greater selection of machines, which translates to the need for fewer dedicated monitoring platforms, and thus significant savings.
 Because of these design elements, the Orbit 60 can cost effectively handle anything from your largest most complicated mission critical machines to less your complex but just as important assets like motors, fans, and pumps.

 For a quick, side-by-side glance into more of the key differences between the 3500 and the Orbit 60, we’ve pulled some of the key points from our downloadable infographic here: